Install Ryax on Kubernetes¶

 Special warning for EKS (AWS Elastic Kubernetes Service)

 Ryax requires persistent storage and by default, EKS does not provide any storage driver.
-Please, install the EBS CSI plugin first.
+Please, install the EBS CSI plugin with:

 Also be aware that you cannot use Fargate because it does not support persistent storage

-First create a directory to organize the Ryax installation.
+First create a directory to organize the Ryax installation and initialize it with the default configuration:

 mkdir ryax_install